Birdo1221/Better-Golang-Net/README.md

 The future development of this project may include:

-- Enhancements to user authentication and authorization mechanisms
+- Improve How HTTP Read Its Received commands For Better Usage
-- Integration of additional attack methods and protocols
+- Adding additional attack methods
 - Implementation of real-time attack monitoring and reporting
 - Optimization for scalability and performance
+- Client Security and Controller Security
+- Safer Code and Clean-Up

 ## License